• Home

 My second pick would be Optimus.io.
 Whilst I didn’t test it, the pricing is great and user reviews are positive.

 Finally, I can also recommend ShortPixel.
-They have an easy to understand interface, and produce great results – especially with the lossy setting.
+They have an easy-to-understand interface, and produce great results – especially with the lossy setting.
 With support for WebP conversion of images, and unlimited file sizes, plus great support, this is one of the better premium paid options.

 Finally, it’s worth pointing out that in my experience there is is no one “best” option when it comes to image optimization, and as I’ve only tested one image on each service, this is obviously not a definitive comparison.

-So my advice is to pick the plugin or tool that fits best into your workflow, has a price model that works for you, and use that.
+My advice is to pick the plugin or tool that fits best into your workflow, has a price model that works for you, and use that.

 Other WordPress Image Plugins to Consider